Stability of local quantum dissipative systems: Main result

-\begin{obs} The assumptions (i)-(ii) on the perturbation $E$ are satisfied whenever $\mathcal L_u(r) + E_u(r)$ is a Lindbladian, but there are more general perturbations which are covered by the theorem. \end{obs}
+\begin{remark} The assumptions (i)-(ii) on the perturbation $E$ are satisfied whenever $\mathcal M_{u,r} + E_{u,r}$ and $ N_d + E_d$ (as in definition~\ref{def:uniform-family}) are Lindbladians, but the theorem also covers more general perturbations. \end{remark}

-\begin{obs} Since we are free to choose an $O_A$ with support on two non connected regions, we can apply theorem \ref{thm:stability-single-fixed-point} to two-point correlation functions (or more generally $k$-point correlation functions, for fixed $k$) and still obtain that the error introduced by the perturbation depends linearly on the strength of the perturbation (and not on its global norm). \end{obs}
+\begin{remark} Since we are free to choose an $O_A$ with support on two non connected regions, we can apply theorem~\ref{thm:stability-single-fixed-point} to two-point correlation functions (or more generally $k$-point correlation functions, for fixed $k$) and still obtain that the error introduced by the perturbation depends linearly on the strength of the perturbation (and not on its global norm). \end{remark}

-A set of tools already applied in the setting of classical Markov chains \cite{Gross-1,Gross-2,Gross-3,Martinelli97}, and recently generalized to quantum dissipative systems \cite{Kastoryano12}, are the so-called {\it Logarithmic Sobolev inequalities} (in short, log-Sobolev inequalities).
-Introduced in a different setting to study hypercontractivity of semigroups \cite{King}, they provide the right asymptotic regime needed to satisfy the global rapid mixing hypothesis: in fact, the existence of a system size independent log-Sobolev constant implies a logarithmic scaling of the mixing time, which is exactly what is required in Definition \ref{def:global-rapid-mixing}.
-Without going into the technical details of log-Sobolev inequalities, we summarize this fact in the following Corollary.
+A set of tools already applied in the setting of classical Markov chains \cite{Gross-1,Gross-2,Gross-3,Martinelli97}, and recently generalized to quantum dissipative systems \cite{Quantum-Log-Sobolev,temme:122201}, are the so-called {\it Logarithmic Sobolev inequalities} (in short, log-Sobolev inequalities).
+Introduced in a different setting to study hypercontractivity of semigroups \cite{King}, they provide the right asymptotic regime needed to satisfy the rapid mixing condition: in fact, the existence of a system size independent log-Sobolev constant implies a logarithmic scaling of the mixing time, which is exactly what is required in definition~\ref{def:global-rapid-mixing}.
+Without going into the technical details of log-Sobolev inequalities (which can be found in \cite{Quantum-Log-Sobolev,temme:122201}), we summarize this fact in the following corollary:

-\begin{cor} Let $\mathcal L$ belong to a uniform, translational invariant family of Lindbladians, having a unique fixed point for each system size.
-If $\mathcal L$ satisfies the log-Sobolev inequality with a system-size independent constant, then the system is stable, in the sense of theorem \ref{thm:stability}. \end{cor}
+\begin{corollary} Let $\mathcal L$ belong to a uniform family of translationally-invariant Lindbladians with a unique fixed point for each system size.
+If $\mathcal L$ satisfies the log-Sobolev inequality with a system-size independent constant, then the dissipative dynamics are stable, in the sense of theorem~\ref{thm:stability}. \end{corollary}

-A straightforward consequence of the techniques we use to prove stability, is that the fixed points of local Lindbladians satisfying the assumptions of theorem \ref{thm:stability}, necessarily have fast decay of correlations.\footnote{As we were writing up this manuscript, a result similar to Theorem \ref{thm:exp-decay-of-correlations} was announced by Kastoryano et al. \cite{Kastoryano-qip, Kastoryano-exp-decay}.}